sanoopsktm-git/SImulator-ART/README.md

-# atomic_red_team_gui
+# Atomic_Red_Team_Simulator
-Windows GUI/Execution Engine for Atomic Red Team Atomics
+Windows GUI/Execution Engine for Atomic Red Team Atomics - Perfect to test SOC Detection and fine tune the alerts

+#Test Scenarios
+When you integrate / onboard infrastructure to SIEM /third party soc you may need to goahead believing the marketing stuffs , alarms may not trigger in real world scenarios when an actual incident occur you may endup compromising your critical infrastructure , this is the perfect way to simulate almost 400+ tests without any trouble .
+Create a VM (windows+linux) onboard with SIEM (make sure symon logs are onboarded to  siem platform) For linux make sure advance logging with syslog must be enabled .

 # Atomic Red Team Overview
 The Atomic Red Team project, https://atomicredteam.io/, is an open source collection of behavior definitions mapping to the MITRE ATT&CK framework maintained by Red Canary.
 Red Canary describes them as "Our Atomic Red Team tests are small, highly portable detection tests mapped to the MITRE ATT&CK Framework.
 Each test is designed to map back to a particular tactic.
 This gives defenders a highly actionable way to immediately start testing their defenses against a broad spectrum of attacks."